fivetran/dbt_tiktok_ads/README.md

 This package has been tested on BigQuery, Snowflake, Redshift, Postgres, and Databricks.

 ### Databricks Dispatch Configuration

 dbt `v0.20.0` introduced a new project-level dispatch configuration that enables an "override" setting for all dispatched macros.
-If you are using a Databricks destination with this package you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
-This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.
+If you are using a Databricks destination with this package, you will need to add the following (or a variation of the following) dispatch configuration within your `dbt_project.yml`.
+This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` and then the `dbt-labs/dbt_utils` packages, respectively.

 ```yml
 # dbt_project.yml